ArianHeight/Inventory-Manager/README.md

 # Inventory-Manager
 An inventory manager for large warehouses or stores.

-git revert PUSH_CODE

-esc+:wq+enter

-git push -f REPO_LINK master
-for force push/override everything
+A joint project between UBC and Waterloo Compsci first-years just for fun.